ashik-08/ashik-08/README.md

 ## 📖 I'm currently learning

-I'm currently diving deeper into Node.js and Express.js, exploring advanced React patterns and Three.js, and enhancing my skills in responsive design with Tailwind CSS and Material UI.
+I'm currently diving deeper into Node.js and Express.js, exploring advanced React patterns and Next.js, and enhancing my skills in responsive design with Tailwind CSS, Shadcn and Material UI.

 ## ❓ Ask me about